Latgalians

 Latgalians (Lethi, Letthigalli, Letti, Lethi, modern latgaļi, letgaļi, leti; variant translations also include Latgallians, Lettigalls or Lettigallians) were an ancient Baltic tribe.

-They likely spoke a variant of Latvian language, which probably became the lingua franca in present-day Latvia during the Northern Crusades due to their alliance with the crusaders.
+They likely spoke a variant of the Latvian language, which probably became the lingua franca in present-day Latvia during the Northern Crusades due to their alliance with the crusaders.
 Latgalians later integrated with the neighbouring tribes, forming the core of modern Latvians.

 History

 Latgallian territories around 9th-13th centuries according to various maps of history showing Jersika, Koknese, Talava and more.